Where to eat in the Downtown Arts District

 Where to shop in the Downtown Arts District

-LA-based textile shop Matteo offers carefully crafted home bedding and apparel using luxury threads for ultimate comfort.
+Local textile shop Matteo offers carefully crafted home bedding and apparel using luxury threads for ultimate comfort.
 Their showroom, a huge, multi-level space in the Arts District, has a main shopping floor, plus a staging area with dreamlike beds and a basement with an insane selection of goods including backorders, special collaborations and discounted one-offs.
-Everything is made right here in LA, just across the river.
+Everything is made right here in L.A., just across the river.
 Keep an eye out for bi-annual sales when these luxury linens go for as much to half off.

 Shopping at the Apolis Common Gallery is like stepping into an epic ’round-the-world travelogue, where every globally-sourced item has a story behind it.
 Leather sandals were crafted by a four-person co-op in Tel Aviv; jute market bags were assembled by a collective of mothers in Bangladesh; a women’s co-op in Nepal hand-knit the ’50s-style sweaters made in collaboration with cycling brand Rapha.
 Brothers Raan and Shea Parton launched Apolis the brand in 2004, employing and empowering artisans worldwide (and right here in Cali) to create their heritage-inspired pieces—this flagship shop serves as a showcase for the full product range, as well as an event space and gallery.